idevchandra/iamchandra/_posts/humane-aipin/2023-11-15-thoughts-on-humane-aipin.md

 </figure>
 The first wearable computer that came in my mind talking of comfort and a projector is [Pranav Mistry](https://www.pranavmistry.com/archived/projects/sixthsense/#PICTURES)'s 2009-year's [Sixthsense](https://youtu.be/YrtANPtnhyg?t=415), a device that uses a camera and a projector.

 Technology and implementation wise it might be very different from Ai Pin.
-But, basic essense and user's experience would be same.
+But, basic essence and user's experience would be same.

 ### Calls, Texts, Photos and Music